james34602/update-binary/README.md

-# Conventional update-binary for Android recovery (Eclipse NDK build)
+# Conventional update-binary for Android recovery (Eclipse NDK build)---Mainly for CWM/TWRP Recovery

 Some people may curious how does update-binary in your update.zip is created...And what is going on inside of it